suzyahyah/suzyahyah.github.io/_posts/2017-12-05-Gibbs-Sampling-on-DMM.md

 4. **Obtain approximate values** of the variables via sample statistics.

 <br><br>
-### Implementing Gibbs Sampling on Dirichlet Multinomial Mixture Model
+### Implementing Gibbs Sampling on Dirichlet Multinomial Naive Bayes Model
-The rest of this document follows the Dirichlet Multinomial Model from "Gibbs Sampling for the Uninitiated".
+The rest of this document follows the Dirichlet Multinomial Naive Bayes (DMNB) Model from "Gibbs Sampling for the Uninitiated".
 The model described in the paper has documents as the item of interest.
 Each document, $doc_j$, can be represented as a bag of words, $W_j$.
 The observed features are the words in the document, with the k-th word in the j-th document represented as $W_{jk}$.
 The goal is to predict a sentiment label $L_j$ for each of the documents, after observing $W_j$.
 By Bayes Rule,

 \begin{equation}
 L_j = argmax_LP(L\|W_j) = argmax_L\frac{P(W_j\|L)P(L)}{P(W_j)}